diegoiast/fdbox/readme.md

     C:\AUTOEXEC.BAT
     d:

-Then, each time I start dosbox, I have in the path all the compilers I need and I am redirected to the full code of the program in drive D:.
+Then, each time I start dosbox, I have in the path all the compilers I need, and I am redirected to the full code of the program in drive D:.
 The project contains a TurboC project file - so typing `tc` will bring up the IDE with the project ready to hack.